118020020/self-contained-python-repo/test_manual_mindiffusion.md

 2. To test the repo, first make a virtual environment.

 a.
-If use conda, conda works with different python versions better, and I choose python 3.9 to test. :
+If using conda, which better at working with different python versions, and I choose python 3.9 here:
 ```bash
 $ conda create -n repo_test python=3.9
 $ conda activate repo_test